-As a recovering bubble tea addict who used to buy one every day, making my favourite drink at home has been surprisingly cheap and easy.
-This taro milk tea does not use any artificial powders or hard-to-find ingredients.
-The creamy earthy flavour comes from using taro paste made with real taro root.
-Add tapioca pearls to make it a true taro boba experience.
+As a recovering bubble tea addict who used to buy boba every day, it’s been a gamechanger to make my favourite drink at home.
+This Vegan Taro Bubble Tea doesn’t use artificial powders or hard-to-find ingredients.
+The creamy earthy flavour comes from Homemade Taro Paste made with real taro root.
+Add tapioca pearls to make it a true Taro Boba experience.

 History & Origins